-Broken heart syndrome - a temporary form of acute heart failure caused by a sudden weakening of the heart muscle - may affect more people than previously thought.
+Broken heart syndrome - a temporary form of acute heart failure caused by a sudden weakening of the heart muscle.

 This condition, also known as stress cardiomyopathy, usually affects postmenopausal women and is typically triggered by a profoundly stressful event, such as a break-up, domestic abuse or the unexpected death of a loved one.
 In this study, however, researchers found this condition may also develop in younger people, men and even those who cannot identify a precipitating stressful event.

 Researchers analysed 256 stress cardiomyopathy patients in seven tertiary care centers in both Europe and North America over the course of five years.
 The vast majority (81 percent) of the study's participants was postmenopausal women; 8 percent were 50 or younger, and men accounted for 11 percent of the cases.
 In 71 percent of the patients, the researchers identified a significantly stressful event less than 48 hours before the development of the heart condition.
 Of those cases, 30 percent of the triggers involved emotional stress, and 41 percent were the result of physical stress.
 At the time of treatment, 87 percent of patients had abnormal electrocardiograms (tests that record the electrical activity in the heart to identify those at risk for heart attack).

 Although they found clearly identifiable stressors in just two-thirds of patients, the researchers pointed out previous studies reported such emotional or physical triggers in up to 89 percent of those with broken heart syndrome.